AI AssistantsMCP Server

 2. Click Regenerate

-The old token is invalidated immediately.
-You'll need to update your Claude config with the new one.
+The old token — and the capability URL derived from it — is invalidated immediately.
+You'll need to update your Claude config with the new credential.

 Credential Name & Key Prefix

-Each connection carries a Credential name (for your own identification) and a Key prefix — a short identifier shown in the UI so you can recognize the token without revealing it.
+Each connection carries a read-only Credential name (mcp by default) and a Key prefix — a short identifier shown in the UI so you can recognize the token without revealing it.
 Use the show/hide toggle next to the bearer token field when you need to copy it.

 Scope & Security